Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 ##### Using endpoint and access key to create the client
 Once you have your access key and topic endpoint, you can create the publisher client as follows:

-Sync client that works for Java developer:
+Sync client that works for every Java developer:
 <!-- embedme ./src/samples/java/com/azure/messaging/eventgrid/ReadmeSamples.java#L38-L41 -->
 ```java
 EventGridPublisherClient egClient = new EventGridPublisherClientBuilder()